zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 When you create a SQL task, you can configure values for **input parameters** only.
 If input parameters are configured in a SQL task, you can **override the default values** when you configure the SQL task in a pipeline, and when you run a pipeline that includes the SQL task.
 In a pipeline, downstream tasks and operations can use the outputs from an upstream SQL task.

+This SQL task will write inside a statistics table on the Autonomous Data Warehouse (DWH_LOAD_STATS) the successful/ unsuccessful result of a Pipeline task run based on input parameters.
+This SQL task will be included in a Pipeline in the following lab.

 1. From your Workspace home page in OCI Data Integration, click **Open tab** (plus icon), and then select **Projects**.
 ![](./images/home-projects.png " ")